Regional Energy Coaches (REC) program Frequently Asked Questions (FAQ)

 When should I seek out REC support?

-• If you need help identifying how to integrate energy efficiency into your retrofit or new build project
+• If you need help identifying how to integrate energy efficiency into your retrofit or new build

-• If you are trying to identify funding sources for your energy efficient retrofit or new build
+• If you are trying to identify funding sources for your energy-efficient retrofit or new build

-• If a GMF/SAH Funding Officer recommended the support of a REC to improve the environmental outcomes of your project
+• If a GMF/SAH funding officer recommended the support of a REC to improve the environmental outcomes of your project

-• If you’re looking to the build the capacity of your organization, including your Board, to initiate and plan an energy efficient project
+• If you’re looking to the build the capacity of your organization, including your board, to initiate and plan an energy-efficient project

 Need help to see if this is the right funding for you?